Modeling the United States Economy

 Perform classification using discriminant analysis, naive Bayes classifiers, and decision trees.
 Suppose you have a data set containing observations with measurements on different variables (called predictors) and their known class labels.
 If you obtain predictor values for new observations, could you determine to which classes those

-Use Simulink® to model a toy quadcopter and its cameras to help estimate the snow levels on the MathWorks Apple Hill campus roof.
+Use Simulink® to model a toy quadcopter, based on the Parrot (R) series of mini-drones, to help estimate the snow levels on the MathWorks Apple Hill campus roof.

 To create two-dimensional line plots, use the plot function.
-For example, plot the value of the sine function from 0 to :
+For example, plot the value of the sine function from 0 to 2\pi :

 Modeling a Fault-Tolerant Fuel Control System

 Combine Stateflow® with Simulink® to efficiently model hybrid systems.
 This type of modeling is particularly useful for systems that have numerous possible operational modes based on

 Use Simulink® to model a hydraulic cylinder.
 You can apply these concepts to applications where you need to model hydraulic behavior.
 See two related examples that use the same basic

 Approximate nonlinear relationships of a type S thermocouple.